 I can't wait to bring Cheery to life!
 Being a gender fluid person myself, I see we both have a lot in common, and it's a privilege to be able to tell our story in the stunning world that is Pratchett's Discworld. @BBCAMERICA https://t.co/Am5v8ubwZR

 — Jo Eaton-Kent #EndIntersexSurgery (@ReallyEatonKent) September 11, 2019

 Alongside Dormer and Eaton-Kent will be Adam Hugill in the role of Constable Carrot.
 The constable is a newcomer to the Watch with his own identity issues to sort out.
 Marama Corlett will play Corporal Angua – whose beautiful face belies her strength and tough attitude.
 Lara Rossi plays Lady Sybil Ramkin, a noblewoman of Ankh-Morpork with her own concept of justice.
 Sam Adewunmi will play the criminal Carcer Dun who runs afoul of Commander Vimes on more than one occasion.
 Of course, one of Pratchett’s most beloved characters will certainly make an appearance in The Watch – but as of now no one has been cast in the role of Death.

 Cover of Men At Arms | Art by Lissanne Lake

-What Discworld Novels Will The Watch Draw From?
+What Novels Will The Discworld Adaptation The Watch Draw From?

 I imagine this Discworld adaptation of The Watch will be part buddy-cop comedy, part high fantasy satire, and part procedural crime drama.
 Put all of those pieces together, plop them down on a world shaped like a disc, balanced by four elephants on the back of a giant space turtle and you might have something close to Pratchett’s vision of Discworld finally come to life onscreen.